 Certain assumptions were needed to develop the costs for each stormwater use alternative.
-To be able to capture the range of possible costs for each alternative, both a low and high estimate were used for each assumption.
+For example, to be able to capture the range of possible costs for each alternative, both a low and high estimate were used for each line item assumption.
 The cost components and assumptions are further discussed below.
 Attachment B provides tables showing example project costs, which include both the low and high costing assumptions, resulting in a project cost range.

-1.3.1 Alternative A
+1.3.1 Alternative A, Infiltration to Groundwater Basin